SHASWAT2000-loves-logic/Weather-Forecast-Website/README.md

 **Issues/Bugs** -

-**1. OpenWeatherMap API** - The free version of OpenWeatherMap API doesn't contain the data for weather forecast of upcoming days and its weather icons are not clear at all.
+1. **OpenWeatherMap API** - The free version of OpenWeatherMap API doesn't contain the data for weather forecast of upcoming days and its weather icons are not clear at all.
 Because of this, I switched to Weather DB which has more useful data that can be used.

 # Getting Started with Create React App